Gdoc/Admin

 Sector by sector: where do global greenhouse gas emissions come from?

-The overall picture you see from this diagram is that almost three-quarters of emissions come from energy use; almost one-fifth from agriculture and land use [this increases to one-quarter when we consider the food system as a whole – including processing, packaging, transport and retail]; and the remaining 8% from industry and waste.
+The overall picture you see from this diagram is that almost three-quarters of emissions come from energy use; almost one-fifth from agriculture and land use [this increases to one-quarter when we consider the food system as a whole — including processing, packaging, transport, and retail]; and the remaining 8% from industry and waste.

 Emissions come from many sectors: we need many solutions to decarbonize the economy

-Even within the energy sector – which accounts for almost three-quarters of emissions – there is no simple fix.
+Even within the energy sector — which accounts for almost three-quarters of emissions — there is no simple fix.
 Even if we could fully decarbonize our electricity supply, we would also need to electrify all of our heating and road transport.
-And we’d still have emissions from shipping and aviation – which we do not yet have low-carbon technologies for – to deal with.
+And we’d still have emissions from shipping and aviation — which do not yet have low-carbon technologies — to deal with.

-Let’s walk through each of the sectors and sub-sectors in the pie chart, one-by-one.
+Let’s walk through each of the sectors and sub-sectors in the pie chart, one by one.

 legacy-wordpress-upload

-[Clicking on this visualization will open it in higher-resolution]
+[Clicking on this visualization will open it in higher resolution]

 Download the data used in this visualization (.xlsx)

-Energy (electricity, heat and transport): 73.2%
+Energy (electricity, heat, and transport): 73.2%

 Energy use in industry: 24.2%